paralleldrive/cuid2/README.md

 # Cuid2

-Collision-resistant ids optimized for horizontal scaling and performance.
-Next generation uuid/guid.
+Secure, collision-resistant ids optimized for horizontal scaling and performance.
+Next generation uuids.

 Need unique ids in your app?
 Forget UUIDs and GUIDs which often collide in large apps.
 Use Cuid2, instead.